FAR Termination for Default Lawyers Washington DC

 Converting a Termination for Default into a Termination for Convenience

-At the end of the day, a contractors’ main goal after the CO issues a default termination is to get it overturned on appeal.
-As a general rule, the only remedy that the appellate court has is to covert the termination for default to one of convenience.
+At the end of the day, a contractor’s main goal after the CO issues a default termination is to get it overturned on appeal.
+As a general rule, the only remedy that the appellate court has is to convert the termination for default to one of convenience.
 You will have to show that the government’s contract termination was not justified.
 You will have to also raise legal defenses that have been presented to the contracting officer.
-If you claim breach of contract damages on appeal, you must show that either directly or indirectly, you presented your issue to the CO at the agency level.
+If you claim breach of contract damages on appeal, you must show that, either directly or indirectly, you presented your issue to the CO at the agency level.
 Watson’s termination for default appeal lawyers can help with the common problem.

 Can a contractor terminate a government contract?
 Generally no. The termination clauses are primarily for the government’s benefit.